opennetworkinglab/onos-p4-tutorial/EXERCISE-1.md

 To apply new changes to the P4 program or app implementation, feel free to use `make app-build && make app-reload` as many times as you want.
-The app already includes logic to clean up any table entries and other forwarding states from ONOS at each reload.
+The app already includes logic to clean up any table entries and other forwarding state from ONOS at each reload.

 ### 6. Start Mininet topology